contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-The `RaiseFrom` provider can work with any `Context` that implements `HasErrorType`,
-without further qualification of what the concrete type for `Context::Error` should be.
-The only additional requirement is that `Context::Error` needs to implement `From<SourceError>`.
-With that constraint in place, we can once again raise errors from any source error `SourceError`
-to `Context::Error`, without coupling it explicitly in providers like
-`ValidateTokenIsNotExpired`.

-It may seems redundant that we introduce the indirection of `CanRaiseError`, just to
-use back `From` to convert errors in the end.
-But the main purpose for this redirection
-is so that we can use something other than `From` to convert errors.
-For example, we can define a context-generic provider for `anyhow::Error` that
-raise errors using `Debug` instead of `From`:
+This implementation requires the `Context` to implement `HasErrorType` and the `Context::Error` type to implement `From<SourceError>`.
+With these constraints in place, this provider allows errors to be raised from any source type to `Context::Error` using `From`, without requiring explicit coupling in providers like `ValidateTokenIsNotExpired`.

+The introduction of `CanRaiseError` might seem redundant when it ultimately relies on `From` in some cases.
+However, the purpose of this indirection is to enable _alternative_ mechanisms for converting errors when `From` is insufficient or unavailable.
+For example, we can define an error raiser for `anyhow::Error` that uses the `Debug` trait instead of `From`:

 ```rust
 # extern crate cgp;